-Do you know what Conversion Rate Optimization (CRO) is?
-It seems like an innocent questions but the number of people who mix it up with a/be testing happens more often than our industry would like to admit.
-Knowing the different can help you know when you need to use both to achieve your outcome of more revenue.
+What is Conversion Rate Optimization (CRO)?
+A lot of people who mix it up with a/b testing.
+Knowing the different can help you know when you need to use both to grow your revenue.

-Today I want to talk about the major difference between a/b testing and conversion rate optimization.
+What is the major difference between a/b testing and conversion rate optimization?
 I often see people get it wrong and use the term interchangeable, which is causing more confusion in our industry.

 Why Do We Test?